pocc/pre-commit-hooks/README.md

 [1]: `-fix` will fail if there are compiler errors. `-fix-errors` will `-fix` and fix compiler errors if it can, like missing semicolons.

+### Enforcing linter version with --version=

+Some linters change behavior between versions.
+To enforce a linter version 8.0.0, for example, add `--version=8.0.0` to `args:` for that linter.
+Note that this is a pre-commit hook arg and passing it to the linter will cause an error.

 ### Compilation Database

 `clang-tidy` and `oclint` both expect a